 On the other hand, if you send in a note that says, “I know that you’re looking for a senior copywriter and I’m not at that level, but I wanted to offer my services in case you need any help until you find the right candidate” you’re actually being useful.
 Sure, they may not take advantage of your offer—but then again, they just might.
 And they might find that they don’t need a senior copywriter after all; they just need you!

 You’re a writer!
-And you’re applying for a job wherein people would pay you to write!
+And you’re applying for a job where people would pay you to write!
 It is absolutely inexcusable to send in a boring, average, templated cover letter.

 Your cover letter needs to be interesting and dynamic—and, most importantly, it needs to sell you as the best candidate for the job.
 You know benefits are crucial in copywriting, so what’s your benefit to consumer?
 What do you bring to the table that no one else does?
 What’s your USP?
 Use all of this to create your cover letter and give your creative director something that’s really worth reading!

-Or, you submitted it through the website.
-“Wait,” I hear you saying, “Isn’t that what I’m supposed to do?
+Or you submitted it through the website.
+“Wait, isn’t that what I’m supposed to do?
 That’s what the job listing says to do!”
 And that’s true.
-That’s what they want you to do, because they want the HR person/internal recruiter to weed out all of the people that aren’t right for the job before resumes get passed on to the creative director.
+They want the HR person/internal recruiter to weed out all the people who aren’t right for the job before resumes get passed to the creative director.

 But the problem is that the internal recruiter isn’t a creative.
-He or she doesn’t understand all of the nuances of experience and, most likely, was given a list of “must-have” words by the creative director and is tossing out all resumes that don’t have those words in them.
-Well, you and I both know that that’s not how creative work actually works.
+He or she doesn’t understand all the nuances of experience and, most likely, received a list of “must-have” words by the creative director and is tossing out all resumes that don’t have those words in them.
+Well, you and I both know that’s not how creatives actually work.
 Just because you don’t have financial experience doesn’t mean your tech experience wouldn’t make you a fabulous writer for this company.

 The internal recruiter is the gatekeeper.
-And whenever possible (whenever they don’t explicitly say resumes won’t be accepted outside of their online submission system), try to bypass that gatekeeper and get your resume right to the creative director.
+And whenever possible (whenever they don’t explicitly say resumes won’t be accepted outside of their online submission system), bypass that gatekeeper and get your resume to the creative director.
 The creative director understands that experience is transferrable—and will probably have special appreciation for your willingness to go the extra mile.
-Do an online search and find out who the creative director is, then send your info to him or her.
+Do an online search and find out who the creative director is then send your info to him or her.